geraldinepascal/FROGS/README.md

 - User-friendliness with lots of rich graphic outputs and the integration in Galaxy thanks to FROGS-wrappers
 - Accuracy with a clustering without global similarity threshold, the management of multi-affiliations and management of separated PCRs in the chimera removal step
+- Dealing of non overlapping pair of sequences from long amplicon like ITS, or RPB2.
 - Speed with fast algorithms and an easy to use parallelisation
 - Scalability with algorithms designed to support the data growth